Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 Winter melon has antimicrobial effects (26).
-Moreover, winter melon is rich in vitamin C which is necessary for the creation of immune cells.
+Moreover, winter melon is rich in vitamin C, which is necessary to create immune cells.
 The zinc contained in this food also strengthens the immune system.

 Winter melon may be beneficial in treating sexually transmitted diseases.
-Seed oil is used in the treatment of syphilis, and seed ash is used to treat gonorrhea in some countries (27).
+Winter melon seed oil is used to treat syphilis, and the seed ash is used to treat gonorrhea in some countries (27).

 Analgesic and Antiedemic Effects

-Traditionally, winter gourd has been used as an analgesic (pain-blocking) and in the management of fever.
+Traditionally, winter gourd has been used as an analgesic (pain-blocking) and in managing fever.
 Extracts have been shown to have antinociceptive (pain-blocking) and antipyretic (fever-lowering) effects.
-The analgesic effects may be due to phytonutrients referred to as flavonoids (28).
+The analgesic effects may be due to phytonutrients called flavonoids (28).

-Ash gourd also has anti-edematous properties.
-It reduces swelling (30).
+Ash gourd also has anti-edematous properties, reducing swelling (30).

-Winter melon is 97% water and high in fiber, so it helps in the improvement of the digestive process (31).
+Winter melon is 97% water and high in fiber, so it helps improve the digestive process (31).

-A study showed the anti-ulcerogenic activity of Benincasa hispida extract, which further substantiates its use as treatment of ulcers in Ayurvedic medicine.
+A study showed the anti-ulcerogenic activity of Benincasa hispida extract, which further substantiates its use in treating ulcers in Ayurvedic medicine.
 The extract may be further considered as a constituent of ulcer drugs.
 Winter gourd heals ulcers and neutralizes stomach acids (32).

 Winter melon has an antidiarrheal effect, as demonstrated by a research paper (33).

-It acts as a vermifuge too.
-A vermifuge is an antiparasitic substance that expels parasites out of the body (34).
+It can act as a vermifuge, too.
+A vermifuge is an antiparasitic substance that expels parasites from the body (34).

-Benincasa hispida had renoprotective effects (kidney-protecting effects) in rats with induced kidney failure (35).
+Benincasa hispida had renoprotective (kidney-protecting effects) in rats with induced kidney failure (35).

 In addition, it has been used in ancient Ayurvedic medicine to treat kidney infections (36).

-It has been used in Ayurveda in the treatment of urinary calculi (kidney stones) as well (16).
+It has been used in Ayurveda in the treatment of kidney stones (urinary calculi) as well (16).

 Downsides and Risks